skyway/skyway-recorder-sdk/API.md

 # API

-`skyway-js-recorder` exports only one function and error objects.
+This module exports only one function and error objects.

 - [function createRecorder(apiKey, [ options ])](#function-createrecorderapikey--options-)
 - [errors](#errors)